ufal/ParlaStats/documentation/ProgDoc.md

                 - Python dictionary with parameters of connection as keys and their values as values
                 - `{parameter:parameter_value}`
         - **`__establish_connection(config)`**
-            - A method responsible for establishing the connection to the PostgrSQL server.
+            - A method responsible for establishing the connection to the PostgreSQL server.
             - *parameters:*
-                - `config` - Python dictionary, essentialy the return of  the `__load_configuration()` method
+                - `config` - Python dictionary, essentially the return of  the `__load_configuration()` method
                 - `{parameter:parameter_value}`
             - *returns:*
                 - `connection` - object representing the established connection to the database.